fellipeptc/flutter_internet_signal/README.md

 ## ✨ New method - getWifiSignalInfo()

 - Deprecated: getWifiSignalStrength() and getWifiLinkSpeed()
-- New: getWifiLinkSpeed() method returns the class WifiSignalInfo.
+- New: getWifiSignalInfo() method returns the class WifiSignalInfo.

 | Property  | Type      | Description                             |
 |-----------|-----------|-----------------------------------------|